Don’t let anyone fool you: Even with paper ballots, Wisconsin’s elections are subject to the security risks national experts warn about.

 But they will provide more protection than Wisconsin votes get now.
 We need to demand at least that much for the November elections.

-Third: Please help us get the word out to other Wisconsin voters by making a one-time donation to the publicity project.
+Third: Help us get the word out to other Wisconsin voters by making a one-time donation to the publicity project.

-This blog post is going to reach only a tiny fraction of Wisconsin voters.
-Most who it reaches already understand the problem.
-We've been trying to educate voters for five years now, with no budget--and little success.
-We've learned that to educate the not-yet-informed voters, we’re going to have to use paid media—things like mailers to community leaders and social media advertising.
-During June, we’re conducting a fund-raising drive to get this done.
-Please visit our fundraising page and contribute!
+This blog post is going to reach only a tiny fraction of Wisconsin voters, most of whom already understand the problem.
+We've been trying to educate voters for six years now with no budget--and little success.
+We've learned that to educate the not-yet-informed voters, we’re going to have to use paid media—things like mailers and social media advertising.
+During Summer 2018, we’re conducting a fund-raising drive to get this done.
+Please contribute!